front-end-intermediate/ExpressJSReact-retired/readme.md

 export default RecipeMaintenance;
 ```

+Import the component into App.js:

+`import RecipeMaintenance from './RecipeMaintenance';`

-Import the component into App.js and add it to the routing scheme.
+And add it to the routing scheme.

 ```js
 <Router>